hugh789/holbertonschool-higher_level_programming/python-data_structures/README.md

 * When to use tuples versus lists
 * What is a sequence
 * What is sequence unpacking
-* What is the del statement and how to use it
+* What is the 'del' statement and how to use it

 ## Requirements :white_check_mark:
 ### Python Scripts